*Warning* - The Rogue Reverse Hyper must be mounted to a rack that is bolted to the floor or platform prior to use to avoid tipping risk.

 A Reverse Hyperextension Machine That Goes Beyond Rehab

-Manufactured and assembled in Columbus, Ohio, the Rogue RH-2 is a reverse hyper machine designed to meet the unique, changing needs of the athletes it serves.
+Manufactured and assembled in Columbus, Ohio with US steel, the Rogue RH-2 is a reverse hyper machine designed to meet the unique, changing needs of the athletes it serves.
 Widely utilized for physical therapy and back rehab exercises, the Reverse Hyper can also be used with light weights in every day training to reduce lower back tightness and strengthen hamstrings, glutes, hips, and more.

 Rogue RH-2 Reverse Hyper Specifications: